Ubaidullah Sindhi: Conversion to Islam

 When he was at school, a Hindu friend gave him the book Tufatul Hind to read.
 It was written by a converted scholar Maulana Ubaidullah of Malerkotla.
 After reading this book and some other books like Taqwiyatul Eeman and Ahwaal ul Aakhira, Ubaidullah's interest in Islam grew, leading eventually to his conversion to Islam.
 In 1887, the year of his conversion, he moved from Punjab to Sindh area where he was taken as a student by Hafiz Muhammad Siddique of Chawinda (Bhar Chandi Shareef).
-He subsequently studied at Deen Pur Shareef (a village near Khanpur, Distt Rahim Yar Khan) under Maulana Ghulam Muhammad R.A, Where he delved deeper into Islamic education and training in the mystical order.
-In 1888, Ubaidullah was admitted to Darul Uloom Deoband, where he studied various Islamic disciplines in depth under the tutelage of noted Islamic scholars of the time including Maulana Abu Siraj, Maulana Rasheed Ahmad Gangohi and Maulana Mahmud al Hasan.
+He subsequently studied at Deen Pur Shareef (a village near Khanpur, Distt Rahim Yar Khan) under Maulana Ghulam Muhammad, Where he delved deeper into Islamic education and training in the mystical order.
+In 1888, Ubaidullah was admitted to Darul Uloom Deoband, where he studied various Islamic disciplines in depth under the tutelage of noted Islamic scholars of the time including Maulana Abu Siraj, Maulana Rashid Ahmad Gangohi and Maulana Mahmud Hasan Deobandi.
 He took lessons in Sahih al-Bukhari and Tirmidhi from Maulana Nazeer Husain Dehalvi and read logic and philosophy with Maulana Ahmad Hasan Cawnpuri.

 In 1891, Ubaidullah graduated from the Deoband school.
-In 1899, he left for Sukkur area in Sindh province, and started teaching in Amrote Shareef under, or with, Maulana Taj Mohammad Amrothi, who became his mentor after the death of Hafiz Muhammad Siddique of Bhar Chandi.
-Ubaidullah married the daughter of Maulana Azeemullah Khan, a teacher at Islamiyah High School, at that time.
-In 1901, Ubaidullah established the Darul Irshaad in Goth Pir Jhando village in Sindh as he was a follower of Pir of Pir Jhando Sayyid Rushdullah Shah Rashdi thats where he established.... also he used to deeply admire and learn from his spiritual leader Pir Sayyid Ihsanullah Shah Rashdi Pir of Pir Jhando or known as (Pirsain jhandewaro)..
-He worked on propagating his school for nearly seven years.
-In 1909, at the request of Mahmud Al Hasan, he returned to Deoband School in Uttar Pradesh.
+In 1899, he left for Sukkur area in Sindh province.
+In 1909, at the request of Mahmud Hasan Deobandi, he returned to Deoband School in Uttar Pradesh.
 Here, he accomplished much for the student body, Jamiatul Ansaar.
 Ubaidullah was now very active in covert anti-British propaganda activities, which led to him alienating a large number of the Deoband School leaders.
-Subsequently, Ubaidullah moved his work to Delhi at Mahmud al Hasan's request.
+Subsequently, Ubaidullah moved his work to Delhi at Mahmud Hasan Deobandi's request.
 At Delhi, he worked with Hakim Ajmal Khan and Dr. Ansari.
-In 1912, he established a madrassah, Nazzaaratul Ma'arif, which was successful in propagating and spreading Islam among the people.
+In 1912, he established a madrassah, Nazzaaratul Ma'arif to propagate Islam among the people.